-The Company records its share capital proceeds from share issuances net of related issue costs and any tax effects.
 The fair value of common shares issued as consideration for mineral right interests is based on the trading price of those shares on the TSX-V on the date of the agreement to issue shares or other fair value equivalent amount as determined by the Board of Directors.
 Agent's warrants, stock options and other equity instruments issued as purchase consideration in nonmonetary transactions other than as consideration for mineral properties are recorded at fair value determined by management using the Black-Scholes option pricing model.

-(k) Share-based Payments
+(k) Share-Based Payments

-Equity-settled share-based payments for directors, officers and employees are measured at fair value at the date of grant and recorded as compensation expense in the condensed consolidated interim financial statements.
+Equity-settled share-based payments for directors, officers and employees are measured at fair value at the date of grant and recorded as compensation expense in the consolidated financial statements.
 The fair value determined at the grant date of the equity-settled share-based payments is expensed over the vesting period based on the Company's estimate of shares that will eventually vest.
-The number of forfeitures likely to occur is estimated on the grant date.
+The number of forfeitures likely to occur is estimated on grant date.
 Any consideration paid by directors, officers and employees on exercise of equity-settled share-based payments is credited to share capital.
 Shares are issued from treasury upon the exercise of equity-settled share-based instruments.